Pinhio/augmentator/README.md

 Julius Ellermann<br>
 Jan Philipp Zimmer

-This is the installable version of our Augmentation Library.
+This is the installable version of our Augmentation Library.<br>
 For the Classification project we used it for please refer to: https://github.com/3LL3RM4NN/image_data_augmentation